aleserena/Buylist-assistant/README.md

-t ada# MTG Card List Comparator
+# MTG Card List Comparator

 A web-based tool for comparing Magic: The Gathering card wishlists with collections to see which cards you already own.